 The ILCPPLC is a program at Erikson Institute, a graduate school in child development.
 It is directed by Jon Korfmacher, Ph.D.
 CPP faculty are all certified trainers.
 The ILCPPLC is generously supported through funding by the Irving Harris Foundation.
 We work closely with the developers of CPP at the Child Trauma Research Program at the University of California San Francisco.
 We have previously conducted learning collaboratives with four cohorts and are beginning our fifth in June 2018.
 Besides the LC, we also conduct periodic half-day trainings and workshops on topics related to CPP practice.

 How much of a time commitment is expected?

 The learning collaborative lasts 18 months.
 In that time, participants commit to three in-person trainings (the first one is three days, with the final two each two days in length) spaced approximately six months apart.
 In addition, there are twice-monthly group consultation calls, where participants take turns presenting cases for review with one of our faculty.
 Participants must also engage in regular supervision at their agency (ideally weekly).
 There are also monthly reports of CPP implementation completed online (10-15 minute time commitment).
 It is expected that all participants will read the primary CPP Manual (Don’t Hit My Mommy, 2nd Edition: Lieberman, Ghosh Ippen and Van Horn, 2015) before the first learning session.

 How do I sign up?

-There are two applications: one is for agencies that wish to submit teams, and the other is for individual clinicians.
-Both applications provide self-reflection for readiness for participation in the Learning Collaborative and application of CPP in their practice.
+There are applications for participation in learning collaboratives.
+Applications provide self-reflection for readiness for participation in the Learning Collaborative and application of CPP in their practice.
 In addition, this application allows our faculty to ensure training will be successful for your clinicians.
 Once we review your application and approve your participation, you will be given further information for registering specific participants.